PeterNaydenov/walk/README.md

 import walk from '@peter.naydenov/walk'
 ```

-**Installation for browsers**: Get file `"dist/walk.min.js"` and put it inside the project.
+**Installation for browsers**: Get the file `"dist/walk.min.js"` and put it inside the project.
 Request the file from HTML page.
 Global variable 'walk' is available for use.

         Note:
         Library is using 'generator functions'.
 If support for old browsers